Learning Pseudorandom Numbers with Transformers: Permuted Congruential Generators, Curricula, and Interpretability

 Practical PCGs, such as the XSLRR-128/64 generator used as NumPy’s default generator, operate at a scale far beyond the 16-bit state settings.
 To bridge this gap, we study how performance on XSLRR changes when scaling along three axes: modulus $m$, dataset size, and model capacity.

 \textbf{Effect of Generator Modulus:} We first analyze how the modulus $m$ affects prediction performance.
 Using a 4-layer, 8-head Transformer, we evaluate moduli ranging from $m=2^{14}$ to $m=2^{22}$ and observe a clear scaling law: the number of sequence elements required to reach at least $90\%$ test accuracy grows as $\tfrac{1}{2}\sqrt{m}$.
 This relationship is shown in \Cref{fig:truncation-modulus} (middle, right) and indicates that context length becomes the primary bottleneck as the modulus increases.
 Compared to LCGs, where the requirement grows as $m^{0.25}$~\citep{tao2025howtransformerspredictpseudorandom}, PCGs demand substantially longer contexts, reflecting the information obscuration introduced by truncation and permutations.
 If we change the accuracy threshold from $90\%$ to $\epsilon + 1/\sqrt{m}$ or $\gamma/\sqrt{m}$, where $1/\sqrt{m}$ is the threshold for random guessing, we find the scaling law for number of required in-context sequence elements $\propto m^\beta$, with $\beta \in [0.4,0.5]$ and $[0.33,0.34]$, respectively.
 (See \Cref{appendix:threshold-scaling}).

 In \Cref{appendix:compute-scaling} we compare our models' inference time compute scaling ($\propto m^{0.53}$ for $L \leq d_\text{model}$, which would $\propto m$ once the context length becomes significant) for achieving over $90\%$ accuracy to a brute force search baseline ($\propto m^{2.5}$); more efficient architectures, such as state-space models~\citep{gu2024mambalineartimesequencemodeling} or efficient attention mechanisms, could improve the inference-time compute scaling law for ML-based attacks.
-At large moduli, we use pretrained initialization combined with curriculum training (see \Cref{sec:curriculum} for details).